Shailesh-python/VBA-Projects/README.md

 # VBA-Projects
-Some Useful VBA projects, that may save your time
+## Some Useful VBA projects, that may save your time.

+### 1. Function to extract some specific domain email ids from different domain email ids.